ADA-Greenlight/ADA-Greenlight.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="500" allowfullscreen="true" src="assets/img/matching_prop_all_aftermatching_threshold.html"></iframe>

-The results of the $\mathrm{SMD}$ test are similar to the ones of the paper's matching.
-The only noticeable difference is the fact that the very high $\mathrm{SMD}$ values have decreased in amplitude.
+The results of the $\mathrm{SMD}$ test are shown below for both propensity score matching methods, and they are similar to the ones of the paper's matching.
+In fact, the matching does not seem to be more effective than using the $L_{\infty}$ norm, and for some variables the SMD increases significantly.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="500" allowfullscreen="true" src="assets/img/balance_SMD_prop4.html"></iframe>